aarush0101/assets/README.md

-GitHub Pages repositorty for retrieving inages throught it.
-Copyright ©️ The EnderGuard Team
+GitHub Pages repository for retrieving images for Pixelite bot.
+Copyright ©️ The Pixelite Team